dogsbodytech/dbt-lambda-functions/README.md

 ## To Do
-- Re-write includes/Pushover.py for urllib3
+- Re-write includes/Pushover.py for urllib or urllib3
+- Work out how we are going to store secrets that we deploy such as app, user and group keys.
 - Write func_Sirportly_Pushover/lambda_function.py :-p
 - GitHub Actions (.github/workflows/main.yml)
   - Somehow pull the Lambda Runtime from the repo (and update it if it changes)